 - (2016) “Models of Mental Illness” in The Routledge Companion to the Philosophy of Medicine, Harold Kincaid, Jeremy Simon and Miriam Solomon (eds.), New York: Routledge, 455-464.

-- (2017) Eppur si muove: Doing History and Philosophy of Science with Peter Machamer: A Collection of Essays in Honor of Peter Machamer.
-The Western Ontario Series in Philosophy of Science.
-Marcus Adams, Zvi Biener, Uljana Feest and Jackie Sullivan, eds., Dordrecht: Springer.
+- (2017) Eppur si muove: Doing History and Philosophy of Science with Peter Machamer.
+Marcus Adams, Zvi Biener, Uljana Feest and Jackie Sullivan, Eds.
+(2017, Springer).

 - Binik A, Weijer C. Why the debate over minimal risk needs to be reconsidered.
 Journal of Medicine and Philosophy 2014; 39(4): 387-405.